What Is Outpatient Drug Treatment & How Does It Work?

 Drugs like opioids and benzodiazepines, as well as alcohol, can cause significant withdrawal symptoms when the substance processes out of the body, even potentially becoming life-threatening.
 If dependence on one of these substances is present, medical detox followed by an inpatient rehab program is the optimal form of treatment.
 Inpatient programs provide a high level and standard of care to allow time to heal in a secure, safe, and supportive environment.

-There are several levels of care within outpatient addiction treatment programs, which can afford individuals varying levels of structure and scheduling.
-Outpatient programs can also be used a step-down level of care from a residential treatment program to transition individuals back into everyday life slowly.
+There are several levels of care within outpatient drug treatment programs, which can afford individuals varying levels of structure and schedule.
+Outpatient programs can also be used as a step-down level of care from a residential treatment program to transition individuals back into everyday life slowly.

-Outpatient programs may be provided in a wide variety of settings, from hospitals to community centers to the offices of treatment providers to specialized drug rehab facilities.
+Outpatient programs for substance abuse may be provided in a wide variety of settings, from hospitals to community centers to the offices of treatment providers to specialized drug rehab facilities.
 Studies, like one published in the journal Substance Abuse, Treatment, Prevention, and Policy, show that outpatient addiction treatment can be just as effective as residential treatment programs.
 Overall, active participation in an outpatient drug rehab program improves success rates for addiction recovery.2

 Outpatient therapies may include: